Kenya812/04-2D-Platformer/README.md

 Context and date Exercise for MSCH-C220

 Description: this is a 2D platformer where I made it where you need to parkour and put coins in intresting spots to jump to for an interactive and fun time.
 You can you WASD to move and explore!
+(It also may be diffcult but it can be done)

 ## Implementation
 - Multiple levels